Signals derived from dying cells

-Project 9:Exploitation of the carbazole-derived kinase inhibitor C81 and of its targets CLKs/DYRKs for the protection of barriers as strategy to enhance the resolution of inflammation
+Project 9:Characterization of the kinase inhibitor C81 and of its targets CLKs/DYRKs for the protection of barriers as strategy to enhance the resolution of inflammation

 Prof. Dr. Robert Fürst

 Institute of Pharmaceutical Biology

-Project 10:Role of nuclear repressors in the resolution of vascular inflammation
+Project 10:Role of resolution of inflammation during cardiovascular organ remodeling

 Prof. Dr. Ralf P. Brandes